tomBeach/d3samples/README.md

 # d3samples
 These are simple test projects.
-A more recent effort can be found [here](http://tombeach.github.io/DCschoolMap/)
+A more formal project example of applied D3 functionality can be found [here](http://tombeach.github.io/DCschoolMap/)